Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

 - `Frequency.QUARTERLY`
 - `Frequency.YEARLY`

-At its creation, a new scenario is attached to a single cycle, the one that matches its _frequency_ and its _creation_date_.
+At its creation, a new scenario is attached to a cycle, the one that matches its _frequency_ and its _creation_date_.

 !!! example "Example for January cycle"

     ![cycles](../pic/cycles_january_colored.svg){ align=left width="250" }

-    In our example, the end-user publishes production orders (i.e., a production plan) every month.
+    In our example, the end-user must publish production orders (i.e., a production plan) every month.
 During each month (the cycle), the end-user will be interested in "playing" with different scenarios untill only one of those scenarios is selected as the official production plan to be published.
-Using Taipy, each month is modeled as a cycle, and each Taipy cycle can contain one or more Taipy scenarios.
+Using Taipy, each month is modeled as a cycle, and each Taipy cycle will contain one or more Taipy scenarios.

     The picture on the left shows the tree of entities: Cycles, Scenarios and their associated Pipeline(s).
 There is an existing past cycle for December and a current cycle for January containing a single scenario.